Let’s Get Cooking…with Rebecca Currie

 I read about some other people who had done it and saw what they ate – I wanted to see if I could have better meals and be less hungry than they were.
 I also thought I might be able to give people some ideas about how to eat better for less.

+Were you hungry much?
 Did you find yourself eating lots of pasta and rice?

 I tried to make sure that all the food I ate was very filling.
 I ate things like beans and rice and cabbage that are high fiber and have a high water content, so even though they don’t have very many calories, you can have a big plateful for not very much money, and it feels like you’re eating a lot.